-Typically a prospective supervisor will work with a Human Resources professional to make sure both departmental and organizational perspectives and requirements are represented in this document.
+How does an employer decide who to hire?
+It starts with determining who would be a good candidate for the job.
+Typically, a prospective supervisor will work with a human resources professional to make sure both departmental and organizational perspectives and requirements are represented in this document.

-In some cases, the hiring manager will arrange a screening committee to review applications, and interview and evaluate candidates.
+In some cases, the hiring manager will arrange a screening committee to review applications and interview and evaluate candidates.
 The hiring manager will usually hold a meeting to review the ideal candidate profile and to charge the committee.

-Each member of the screening committee will have their own preferences for qualifications and qualities of the candidate, given how they intersect with the position.
+Each member of the screening committee will have their preferences for the qualifications and qualities of the candidate, given how they intersect with the position.
 You should find out the composition of the committee, if possible, before your interview and try to anticipate their vested interest in the job.

 Once interviews are completed, most employers will seek input from all parties who have encountered candidates during the interview process.

-Keep in mind that even seemingly lower level employees like administrative assistants who greeted you and set up your interview day may be asked for their impressions.
+Keep in mind that even seemingly lower-level employees like administrative assistants who greeted you and set up your interview day may be asked for their impressions.

-Of course, it is hard to anticipate what each employer will be looking for as they make final decisions about candidates, but it is useful to consider some common factors.
+It is hard to anticipate what each employer will be looking for as they make final decisions about candidates, but it is useful to consider some common factors.

-Selection Criteria Used By Employers
+Selection Criteria Used by Employers

 Here are some criteria employers frequently use when they decide which candidate to hire: